1847123212/vl670/README.md

 they were intended to do.
 These differences were obtained via hardware reverse engineering.

+##### GPIO

+* `GPIO1_3 / DN_PWREN` is meant to be an `/ENABLE` signal to the downstream USB port, but it seems to be high-impedance and unused by the firmware.
+Thus, the USB power switch U2 is optional and can be removed.
+Its only purpose is short circuit protection.

+##### USB 3 Passthrough

-The reverse-engineered hardware uses a slightly different topology - VL670 is attached to an upstream USB 3.0 hub as a subdevice, and only USB 2.0 signals are wired to the downstream VL670, the USB 3.0 signals are directly wired to the upstream hub.
+The reverse-engineered hardware uses a slightly different topology - VL67x is attached to an upstream USB 3.0 hub as a subdevice, and only USB 2.0 signals are wired to the downstream VL670, the USB 3.0 signals are directly wired to the upstream hub.
 This can be understood as an attempt to improve compatibility.
-In my tests, I found the USB 3.0 passthrough offered by VL670 is not always reliable and some devices cannot be used.
-Thus, wiring the USB 3.0 signal directly to the host via a USB 3.0 hub is beneficial.
+In my tests, I found the USB 3.0 passthrough offered by VL670 is not always reliable and some devices cannot be used, and on VL671 it's essentially broken due to firmware limitations.
+Furthur, because the USB 3 signal path is doubled in passthrough mode, it completely breaks the USB link budget, any cable longer than 50 centimeters may cause enumeration failures.

-* `GPIO1_3 / DN_PWREN` is meant to be an `/ENABLE` signal to the downstream USB port, but it seems to be high-impedance.
+Thus, passthrough mode should be avoided.
+Wiring the USB 3.0 signal directly to the host via a USB 3.0 hub is beneficial.

+For simplicity, this is not implemented on this development board.
+But it's necessary for a finished product.

+##### VL670 GPIO

 * `GPIO1_2 / GPIO_TP3` is officially unused, but the OEM firmware uses it as an input for deciding whether to enable VL670.
 On this development board, this